Find M4: An easy to spot globular cluster near Antares

-How to see M4.
 If you’ve never found a deep-sky object on your own before, M4 is a grand place to start.
-The M4 globular star cluster is easy to find, because it’s right next to the first-magnitude star Antares, the brightest in the constellation Scorpius the Scorpion.
+Northern Hemisphere summer evenings – or Southern Hemisphere winter evenings – are probably your best bet for catching M4.
+The M4 globular star cluster is easy to find, because it’s right next to the first-magnitude star Antares, the brightest star in the constellation Scorpius the Scorpion.

-In early June, Antares is highest in the sky around midnight (1 a.m. daylight savings time).
-Remember, the stars return to the same place in the sky some 2 hours earlier every month.
-Therefore, Antares is highest up around 10 p.m.
-(11 p.m. daylight savings time) in early July, and 8 p.m.
-(9 p.m. daylight savings time) in early August.
+In early June, Antares is highest in the sky around midnight your local time (1 a.m. daylight saving time).
+That means it’s high in the south for Northern Hemisphere viewers, and overhead for Southern Hemisphere viewers.
+The stars return to the same place in the sky some two hours earlier every month.
+So, Antares is highest up around 10 p.m.
+(11 p.m. daylight saving time) in early July, and 8 p.m.
+(9 p.m. daylight saving time) in early August.

-Globular clusters are tightly packed with tens to hundreds of thousands of stars, whereas open clusters are loosely-bound stellar confederations with only a few hundred to a thousand stars.
+Globular clusters are tightly packed with tens to hundreds of thousands of stars, whereas open clusters are loosely-bound stellar groups with only a few hundred to a thousand stars.
 Globular clusters contain primitive stars that are billions of years old and almost as old as the universe itself.
 On the other hand, open clusters consist of young, hot stars that tend to disperse after hundreds of millions of years.

-M4’s position is at Right Ascension: 16h 23.6m; Declination: 26 degrees 32′ south
+M4’s position is at Right Ascension: 16h 23m 35s; Declination: -26° 31′ 33″